srichatala/ReactJSApp/README.md

 ## Run
 Run the application with webpack live server

+1. C:\ReactJSApp>webpack ./app bundle.js
-1. C:\ReactJSApp>webpack-dev-server ./app bundle.js
+2. C:\ReactJSApp>webpack-dev-server ./app bundle.js
-2. To see in browser: http://localhost:8080
+3. To see in browser: http://localhost:8080
-3. To live server updates in browser: http://localhost:8080/webpack-dev-server/
+4. To live server updates in browser: http://localhost:8080/webpack-dev-server/